-Terminal is a crucial part of any Linux system.
+The terminal (or more accurately, terminal emulator) is a crucial part of any Linux system.
 It allows you to access your Linux systems through a shell.
-There are several terminal applications (technically called terminal emulators) on Linux.
+There are several terminal applications on Linux.

 Most of the desktop environments have their own implementation of the terminal.
 It may look different and may have different keyboard shortcuts.